arendone/minishell/README.md

 # minishell [Team project]
 This project was about creating a simple shell.
-My own little bash.
-I learned about processes and file descriptors.
+Our own little bash.
+We learned about processes and file descriptors.